STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

 supporting basic functionalities useful for almost every application.
 Any component in |hpx| is loaded from a shared library, where any of the shared libraries can contain more than one component type.
-During startup, |hpx| tries to locate all available components (e.g. their corresponding shared libraries) and creates an internal component registry for later use.
+During startup, |hpx| tries to locate all available components (e.g., their corresponding shared libraries) and creates an internal component registry for later use.
 This section describes the algorithm used by |hpx| to locate all relevant shared libraries on a system.
 As described, this algorithm is customizable by the configuration properties loaded from the ini files (see section :ref:`loading_ini_files`).

-Loading components is a two stage process.
-First |hpx| tries to locate all component shared libraries, loads those, and generates default configuration section in the internal configuration database for each component found.
+Loading components is a two-stage process.
+First |hpx| tries to locate all component shared libraries, loads those, and generates a default configuration section in the internal configuration database for each component found.
 For each found component the following information is generated: